Strategic Plan Year 3 Update: 2018-2019 Achievements and Exciting Next Steps

 Health and Wellness

-Assessment, Intervention and Care Committee formed to identify and support students with significant social and emotional needs
+The Assessment, Intervention and Care Committee (AICC) was formed to identify and support students with significant social and emotional needs

-Magnus Health data used to identify student health trends
+The Magnus Health System data was used to identify student health trends

-Next Steps: student engagement survey selected through Stanford University’s Challenge Success program to better understand daily experience of students and measure progress in health and wellness initiatives; formal partnership entered with Social Institute to expand social media education; homework analysis conducted to assess volume and relevancy; programming developed in personal goal setting, purpose and meaning to help students pursue larger intentions around purposeful lives and their impact on the world
+Next Steps: student engagement survey selected through Stanford University’s Challenge Success program to better understand daily experience of students and measure progress in health and wellness initiatives; formal partnership entered with Social Institute to expand social media education; homework analysis conducted to assess volume and relevancy; programming developed in purpose, meaning and goal setting to help students pursue larger intentions around purposeful lives and their impact on the world.

 STEAM and Entrepreneurship

-Tartan Tank Incubator Pilot provides guidance for students interested in taking next steps with innovative solutions
+Tartan Tank Incubator Pilot provided guidance and support for students interested in taking next steps with innovative solutions beyond class requirements

-Innovation Block mini-courses offered on start-ups and personal finance
+Innovation Block mini-courses were offered on start-ups and personal finance

 Cultural Competency and Global Education

-Director of Equity and Inclusion Victor Cota concludes highly successful first year in new position
+Director of Equity and Inclusion Victor Cota concluded a highly successful first year in new position

-Equity Team formed with focused subcommittees on a PK-12 cultural-competency framework, professional development, culturally responsive teaching, hiring and retention, and data and measurement
+The Equity Team was formed with focused subcommittees on a PK-12 cultural-competency framework, professional development, culturally responsive teaching, hiring and retention, and data and measurement

-Survey administered to professional community to assess areas of strength and pathways for growth
+A survey was administered to the professional community to assess areas of strength and pathways for growth

-World Leadership School educator pilot in Costa Rica, summer 2019
+World Leadership School educator pilot will run in Costa Rica in summer 2019

-Initial discussion regarding St. Margaret's international partnership or campus
+Initial discussions held regarding St. Margaret's international partnership or campus